usnistgov/800-63-3/sp800-63b/sec4_aal.md

 #### 4.2.2.
 Authenticator and Verifier Requirements

 Cryptographic authenticators used at AAL2 SHALL use approved cryptography.
-Authenticators procured by government agencies SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.
+Authenticators procured by government agencies SHALL be validated to meet the requirements of [FIPS 140](#FIPS140-2) Level 1.
 Software-based authenticators that operate within the context of a general purpose operating system MAY, where practical, attempt to detect compromise of the platform in which they are running (e.g., by malware) and SHOULD decline to operate when such a compromise is detected.
 At least one authenticator used at AAL2 SHALL be replay resistant as described in Section [5.2.8](#replay).
 Authentication at AAL2 SHOULD demonstrate authentication intent from at least one authenticator as discussed in Section [5.2.9](#intent).

 Communication between the claimant and verifier (the primary channel in the case of an Out of Band authenticator) SHALL be via an authenticated protected channel to provide confidentiality of the authenticator output and resistance to MitM attacks.

-Verifiers operated by government agencies at AAL2 SHALL be validated to meet the requirements of [[FIPS 140]](#FIPS140-2) Level 1.
+Verifiers operated by government agencies at AAL2 SHALL be validated to meet the requirements of [FIPS 140](#FIPS140-2) Level 1.

 When a biometric factor is used in authentication at AAL2, the verifier SHOULD make a determination that the biometric sensor and subsequent processing meet the performance requirements stated in Section [5.2.3](#biometric_use).